ilaikim99/ConnectivityTool/README.md

 ## Future Improvements

-- Add lock when writing to the csv, to avoid race condition.
-- Store the results in a dedicated DB rather than a file (e.g: adding orm model to TestInstance using sqlalchemy, or implementing different ResultsStorage class).
 - Add bandwidth test - in http_tester.py the test function will call a new bandwidth_test function, and the result will be added to the additional_info dict.
 - Make it a plug & play tool - upload the code as package to pypi.
 And just doing pip install connectivity-tool, and running connectivity-tool command from terminal will run the tests.
+- Add lock when writing to the csv, to avoid race conditions.
+- Store the results in a dedicated DB rather than a file (e.g: adding orm model to TestInstance using sqlalchemy/implementing different ResultsStorage class).
+- Add more documentation in the code.
+- Add more unit tests.